CypherGuy/odin-recipes/README.md

 As part of The Odin Project

+This repository is for the first project: A recipes page.

 So far in this project, most of the new things I've learned are to do with git and terminal commands which I never used before.

 I now know how to go from creating a repo in Github to staging commits